 The largest state park in Nevada just over an hour north Las Vegas, Valley of Fire is a photographer’s paradise with its bright orange outcrops, narrow slot canyons and otherworldly landscapes that make for stunning photos!

 Valley of Fire also offers many easy hikes that don’t require a lot of preparation or experience.
 Entrance to Valley of Fire State Park costs $10.

 Distance from Las Vegas: 165 miles

 Where to stay: Pine Tree Inn and Bakery

 Best time to visit: Although Cathedral Gorge State Park sits a few hours north of Las Vegas, it still can get pretty hot in summer.
-Winters at Cathedral Gorge are slightly more chilly, that’s why it’s better to plan your trip between August and November.
+Winters at Cathedral Gorge are cooler because of the high elevation, that’s why it’s better to plan your trip between August and November.

 This hidden spot boasts Martian-like landscapes, so you absolutely have to bring your camera when you come here!
 The good part about visiting Cathedral Gorge State Park is that it’s very compact and you can explore the entire place on foot.